appalachianstate/moodle-enrol_shebang/README.txt

  DISCLAIMER AND LICENSING
  ------------------------
- SHEBanG enrolment plugin/module for SunGard HE Banner(r) data import
+ SHEBanG enrollment plugin for SunGard HE Banner(r) data import

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by